daflad/revel-go-cart/README.md

 Once created, ssh into your machine and get the IP (echo $OPENSHIFT_DIY_IP)

-Insert into the marked position in the cont.app file, found under src/app/conf/
+Insert into the marked position in the app.conf file, found under src/app/conf/

 TODO
 ==============